Table of Contents

 Patient-focused data can be found in both computerized and paper-based medical records.
-The paper-based medical record is a traditional method of recording patient data where all the pieces of information are updated manually.
-Currently, EHR (Electronic Health Record) is mainly used to record the patient data as it doesn’t require any additional manpower to retrieve data in written form.
+The paper-based medical records/patients charts are a traditional method of recording patient data where all the pieces of information are updated manually.
+Currently, EHR (Electronic Health Record) is mainly used to record patient data as it doesn’t require any additional manpower to retrieve data in written form.
 It is also used to analyze information in large numbers.
 The EHR also can support other care-related activities directly or indirectly through various interfaces, including evidence-based decision support, quality management, and outcomes reporting.
 An EHR also guarantees a patient’s medical chart is never lost and stored in one easy-to-access location.
-EHR reduces the incidence of medical error by improving the accuracy and clarity of medical records and coordination of diagnosis and treatment among health providers.
+EHR reduces the incidence of medical errors by improving the accuracy and clarity of medical records and coordination of diagnosis and treatment among health providers.

 Who has access to medical charts?